Economics of the Americas hit the fast track at Texas car auction

-AUSTIN Texas On a prime patch of riverfront real estate in the Texas capital, the economics of the Americas are being played out at a classic car auction held to coincide with the global sports spectacle of Formula 1 racing making its annual stop in Austin.
+AUSTIN, Texas Nov 1 On a prime patch of riverfront real estate in the Texas capital, the economics of the Americas are being played out at a classic car auction held to coincide with the global sports spectacle of Formula 1 racing making its annual stop in Austin.

 Classic cars from around the world will be headed to the auction block on Saturday, with a large contingent of the buyers likely to be Latin Americans in Austin for the F1 United States Grand Prix, one of the best-attended races on the F1 circuit.